Retro Tech Want List

 Vintage Computers and Hardware

-I am especially interested in systems and hardware that tell a good story, show off a specific era, or could be used in a future video about classic computing history.
+I am especially interested in systems and hardware that tell a story, represent a specific era, or could be featured in future videos.

 Software, Manuals, and Media